chrisrraP/configure-ad/README.md

 <p>
 <img src="https://github.com/chrisrraP/configure-ad/blob/main/DC-1%20Add%20User%20Role.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 Log into the domain server, in the lower right box of the screen type in "Firewall ".
 Select "Windows Defender Firewall With Advanced Security".
-Click on the "Protocols" section (Pictured above).
+Click on the "Protocols" section (Illustrated above).
 Right-click on ICMP Echo diagnostics and enable ICMPv4 TCP Protocols on Windows Firewall.
 Once connectivity is established between both machines, install Active Directory and add a domain.
 The machine restarts by default and log back in with the new domain create and the pre-existing username.
 Create Organizational Units (OU) and a couple of users.
 Give one of the users administrator properties by right-clicking on the user, selecting "properties", select "member" tab and add them to "Domain Admins" group.
 Click "check names" button after typing in "domain admins" to re-affirm the existence of the group name.
 </p>
 <br />